 Q: I’ve been taking Desert Harvest Aloe Vera Capsules for a while now and my IC symptoms are nearly gone, but every now and then I have a brief flare of my symptoms, usually associated with eating some acidic foods.
 Can I take more capsules to bring my symptoms back under control?

 A: Based on testimony and research, it would appear that you can.
 You should monitor your blood sugar level very closely, especially if you are taking insulin.
 Research using concentrated aloe vera in prediabetics and Type II diabetics has shown that blood sugar can be reduced up to 55%.
-Insulin doses were either reduced or totally eliminated when study subjects added aloe vera in sufficient quantities to their daily diet.
-The mechanism is thought to be related to aloe vera’s beta-cell protective effects, inhibitory effects on glucose-absortion speed, and a modulataion of liver enzymes.
-Read more about aloe and diabetes and talk to your healthcare provider before adding any supplements.
+Insulin doses were either reduced or totally eliminated when study subjects added Aloe Vera in sufficient quantities to their daily diet.
+The mechanism is thought to be related to Aloe Vera’s beta-cell protective effects, inhibitory effects on glucose-absorption speed, and modulation of liver enzymes.
+Read more about Aloe and diabetes and talk to your healthcare provider before adding any supplements.

-Other possible reactions may be indigestion.
+Another possible reaction may be indigestion.
 It is not necessary to eat food for aloe to be effective, but food can help if you experience indigestion.
-It is also helpful to take Calcium Glycerophosphate to help with acid indigestion and always drink 8 oz. of clear fluid with the capsules.
+It is also helpful to take Calcium and Vitamin D3 to help with acid indigestion and always drink 8 oz. of clear fluid with the capsules.